Massachusetts Public Safety Fire Investigator Certification FAQ

 Who runs the Massachusetts certification process?

 The Massachusetts Public Safety Fire Investigator Certification Coalition is authorized by the Secretary of Public Safety to provide public safety fire investigator certification for the Commonwealth.
-The Coalition is made from representatives of the Massachusetts Fire Training Council, The Massachusetts Criminal Justice Training Council and the Massachusetts State Police.
+The Coalition is made from representatives of the Massachusetts Fire Training Council, The Massachusetts Municipal Police Committee and the Massachusetts State Police.

 What role does the Massachusetts Firefighting Academy play in the certification system?